aribamin/MongoMessenger/README.md

 - Set up the collections and having the documents inserted from the json files (steps 1 and 2) - Jared <br />
 - Step 3: Writing the queries needed - Arib, Dric <br />
 - Step 3.5: Debug queries - Jennifer <br />
-- Step 4: Creating indices and analyzing runtime - <br />
+- Step 4: Creating indices and analyzing runtime - Arib <br />

 Testing for Task 1 <br />